Uncategorized

 Viruses, Nutritional Immuno-Modulators and Metabolic Types

-As Viewed through Hair Tissue Mineral (HTMA) Patterns - By David L. Watts, Ph.D., Director of Research TEI Laboratories & Head Research Consultant InterClinical Laboratories The immune system is a complex network consisting of cells, tissues and organs and their coordination is required to protect the body from infectious pathogens and non- infectious foreign substances.
-It is essential for the immune system to be at its optimum for resistance to invading...
+The immune system is a complex network consisting of cells, tissues and organs and their coordination is required to protect the body from infectious pathogens and non- infectious foreign substances.
+It is essential for the immune system to be at its optimum for resistance to invading pathogens and for the development of immunity.
+Optimisation of the immune system depends upon many factors, not the least of which includes our nutritional...

-InterClinical eNews July, Issue 108 Characteristics of sodium In this article we look at the latest research on sodium, including storage, and an individual’s ability to absorb and utilise it independent of intake.
-Sodium is the sixth most abundant element in the earth’s crust and the second most abundant element in seawater.
+In this article we look at the latest research on sodium, including storage, and an individual’s ability to absorb it and utilise it independent of intake.
+Characteristics of sodium InterClinical eNews July, Issue 108 Sodium is the sixth most abundant element in the earth’s crust and the second most abundant element in seawater.
 An adult human body contains about 250g of sodium and any excess is naturally excreted by the body.
-About 85% of...
+About 85%...

-InterClinical eNews June 2020, Issue 107 Characteristics of chromium Chromium is the eighth largest classical element in the earth’s crust.1 The human body’s total content is approximately 6 milligrams.
+InterClinical eNews June 2020, Issue 107 Chromium is the eighth largest classical element in the earth’s crust.1 The human body’s total content is approximately 6 milligrams.
 8 It is widely distributed in the atmosphere, soil, water, animals and plants in the form of chromite.
-Chromium is a biologically active element that is at its highest in body tissue at birth and declines with age.
-8 The first major research on...
+Chromium is a biologically active element which is at its highest in body tissue at birth and declines with age.
+8 The first major research on chromium in...

 Ferrous Bisglycinate – The Gentle Iron

-InterClinical eNews August 2019, Issue 95 Iron deficiency anaemia affects a significant portion of the Australian population.
-Those at higher risk of developing a deficiency include children and teenagers; pregnant, breast feeding or menstruating females; vegans and vegetarians and endurance athletes.
-Whilst dietary intake is important to help maintain adequate stores, in those with depleted iron levels it can be hard to replenish by diet alone so oral iron supplementation is routinely recommended to help improve iron stores.
-In this...
+InterClinical eNews August 2019, Issue 95 Iron deficiency anaemia affects a significant portion of the Australian population and in this issue, we explore the properties of ferrous bisglycinate (Ferrochel®), a patented iron amino acid chelate which has an admirable track record.
+(1) Those at higher risk of developing a deficiency include children and teenagers; pregnant, breast feeding or menstruating females; vegans and vegetarians and endurance athletes.
+Whilst dietary intake is important to help...